jreisinger/jreisinger.github.io/cv.md

 at Slovenske Elektrarne, an Enel Group Company [Bratislava, 2006 - 2008]

 * Performing audits and risk analysis in IT and financial areas (SOX).

+IT Auditor (System Administrator) at Slovak Telekom [Bratislava, 2004 - 2006]

+* See above.

 Unix Support Specialist
 at Hewlett-Packard [Bratislava, 2004 - 2004]